 Spirit can also be called your enthusiasm and outlook towards life.
 Some of the ways to uplift our spirit are by:

 It's crucial to explore and discover ourselves from time to time.
-Change is the only constant and implementing small changes helps navigate through life challenges successfully.
+Change is the only constant, and implementing small changes helps us navigate through life's challenges successfully.

 Small and consistent efforts every day is all it takes to take charge of your life and start baby steps towards being content and happier with your own self.